ReviewETF Logo

 The case for VAS + VGS (or A200 + VGS)

-It's simple, cheap, and works.
+It's simple, cheap, and works in benign macro regimes.
 You get broad Australian and global exposure for ~0.14% blended fee.
 You don't need to research sectors or rebalance satellites.
-For someone who wants zero complexity, this is a strong choice that beats most active managers.

-❌Drawbacks: No gold, no commodities, no emerging markets, no concentrated thematic exposure.
-You're accepting the market-weighted return of 1,800 stocks — nothing more, nothing less.
+Drawbacks: No gold, no commodities, no emerging markets, no concentrated thematic exposure, no currency hedging.
+You're accepting the market-weighted return of ~1,800 stocks — nothing more, nothing less.
+In an inflation regime with a strengthening AUD, this is exactly the wrong mix.

 The case for DHHF or VDHG (single fund)